man90es/BDO-REST-API/README.md

 There are two ways to use this scraper for your needs:
 * By querying https://bdo.hemlo.cc/communityapi/v1 — this is the "official" instance hosted by me.
 * If you want to have more control over the API, host the scraper yourself using one of the following methods:
-  - As a Docker container: the image is available on [DockerHub](https://hub.docker.com/r/man90/bdo-rest-api) or you can build it yourself following instructions [here](docs/buildingDocker.md).
+  - As a Docker container: the image is available on [DockerHub](https://hub.docker.com/r/man90/bdo-rest-api).
   - Natively: build the binary from source as described in [this guide](docs/buildingFromSource.md).

 API documentation can be viewed [here](https://man90es.github.io/BDO-REST-API/).